CIRCUS FOR HIRE IN SCHOOLS

-Happy’s Circus is dedicated to bringing the enchanting world of circus to schools across the UK, raising substantial funds and promoting community spirit.
+Happy’s Circus for hire.
+We are dedicated to bringing the enchanting world of circus to schools across the UK, raising substantial funds and promoting community spirit.
 Founded in 1992, Happy’s Circus is the market leader with over two decades of experience of working with PTAs and Schools

 “Millions raised since 1992”

-Happy’s Circus provides a professional all human (no animals) 2 hour performance including a 30 minute interval.
-The shows star Mr Happy & Pip Randelle and feature Acrobats, Aerialists, Speciality Acts, Magic, Audience Participation with loads of fun and much, much more!
+Happy’s Circus provides a professional all human (no animals) 2.5 hour experience.
+The shows are hosted by a Ringmaster & Clown and feature Acrobats, Aerialists, Speciality Acts, Magic, Audience Participation with loads of fun and much, much more!

-Happy’s Circus is fully self-contained with state of the art sound and lighting technology.
+Happy’s Circus is self-contained with innovative sound and lighting technology.
 Each of the colourful, all weather Big Tops seats up to 600 people.
 Each circus is designed for sports fields and parks, being particularly ideal for urban premises and villages with restricted access.
 Transport includes no articulated lorries.
 The shows are compliant with Risk Assessments, confirmation of Fire, Health & Safety documentation, together with £10m Public Liability Insurance.
 All staff abide by a strict code of conduct.

 ◊ ◊ ◊ You Choose The Magic ◊ ◊ ◊